Types of support budgets

 Capacity Building budget

-The Capacity Building funding is allocated across eight support sub-categories, each matched with the goals you’ve come up with in your plan.
+The Capacity Building funding is allocated across eight support sub-categories, each matched with the goals in your plan.
 You can choose how to spend these funds to purchase any approved individual support within its category, but won’t be able to move funding from one category to another.

 The Capacity Building support categories include: